 Since its formation, BUWAH has maintained a membership of approximately 400 Baylor graduates and friends of the university.
 It continued the Fall Brunch, Forum and the Spring Luncheon as annual events for several years and added Neighborhood Coffees in 1991 to give members the opportunity to get together for a mid-season casual event.
 In 1997-98, the Neighborhood Coffees were combined into the Winter Coffees with both a daytime and early evening event.
 Forum was moved to every other year and the first fund-raising dinner/auction was held in the winter of 1998.
 In 1998-99, the evening Book Review and the Mother/Child event replaced the Winter Coffees.

 The organization has expanded its commitment to providing scholarships since its first $1000 scholarship was awarded in 1990.
-In 1993, BUWAH began awarding two $1000 scholarships and in 1996 four $1000 scholarships were granted.
+In 1993, BUWAH began awarding two $1000 scholarships, and in 1996 four $1000 scholarships were granted.
 In 1997 and 1998, two $2000 scholarships were granted.
-The first $10,000 multi-year scholarship was awarded in 1999.
-The scholarships are presented each year at the Spring Luncheon/Annual Meeting.
+The first $10,000 multi-year scholarship was awarded in 1999, and in 2015, multi-year scholarship support was increased to $4,000 per year for each student.
+The scholarship recipients are presented each year at the Spring Luncheon/Annual Meeting.